 It is incredibly rare to see a goalie playing without gloves on as there are multiple advantages to wearing them, but there is no rule that requires it.

-2. There Must Be a Goalie on the Soccer Field at All Times
+2. There Must Be One Goalie on the Soccer Field at All Times

 The second rule you will need to know about is the requirement for there to be a goalie on the field as part of the team at all times.

-Each team begins the game with 11 players on the field.
+Each soccer team begins the game with 11 players.
 From the moment the game starts until the moment the referee ends the game, one player must play as a goalkeeper.

 This requirement stands no matter what else happens during the game.